izabelakalenik/Typing-game/README.md

 # Typing-game
-Project for a Scripting Languages course - 4th semester.
+Project for a Script Languages course - 4th semester.
 The project was done in pairs and written entirely in Python.

 The project is about a typing game in which you can write displayed sentences in a given time period and at the end of each game check your percentage of accuracy.